The Pittsburgh Foundation

 The Foundation explicitly does NOT fund:

-• Payments on organizational debt
+• Payments on organisational debt

 • Costs and activities completed before a grant decision is made